duncan-wither/IVP-Human-Activity-Recognition/README.md

  - `Eval_acw_MLP.py` takes the wrist accelerometer data and implements an MLP
  - `Eval_DC_CNN.py` takes the depth camera data and implements a CNN
  - `Eval_PM_CNN.py` takes the pressure mat data and implements a CNN
- - `MM_NN.py` multi input algorithm that take the data from all four sensors
+ - `MM_NN.py` multi input algorithm that takes the data from all four sensors

 ### Key TODOs
 **Bold** is currently active / important problems.